PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 Resume by auditing the next non-store late/terminal source-order unit.
 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Late Conv1D/decoder composite characterization

+The next audit selected eight adjacent unconditional layout repairs between late Swish passthrough and very-late Pad cleanup: three Conv1D unary variants, Conv1D InstanceNorm/unary, tencoder merge, Conv1D BatchMatMul, decoder deconvolution input, and terminal Squeeze/Mean.
+Each receives the same ModelIR and layout state, each already has a pass-module owner, and all result mappings are unconsumed.

+`tests/test_flatbuffer_direct_late_conv1d_decoder_layout_orchestration.py`
+fixes the exact order, argument policy, boundaries, and absence of consumers.
+Its strict expected failure requires one `run_late_conv1d_decoder_layout_cleanup(shared_model_ir_pass_context)` call and one ordered `_late_conv1d_decoder_layout_results` tuple outside the full store.
+No production source changed.

+Run the dedicated characterization, targeted Ruff, bytecode compilation, and whitespace checks, then commit and push before implementation.
+The owner must import all eight existing callbacks directly, preserve compatibility wrappers and tuple order, keep the store at 128/128, and never create, update, or reopen a pull request.

+The characterization gate completed with `1 passed, 1 xfailed in 0.17s`;
+the sole xfail is the intentionally absent composite owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.
+Commit and push this checkpoint before production changes.